paxdev/paxdev.github.io/_posts/2020-05-20-git-aliases.md

   git config --global alias.get-latest '!git fetch origin && git merge origin master'
   ```

   Then `git get-latest` will fetch the latest changes from `origin` and merge them into my branch.

-  Note that when you switch to your local `master` it will not be up to date with the latest changes from `origin`.
+The problem with this approach is that my local copy of `master` is still behind `origin`, so when I switch back I won't have the latest changes.

-  I normally want to make sure my local `master` is updated with the changes too so I don't have to remember to do that later, so a more complex command is.
+  To make sure my local `master` is updated with the changes too so I don't have to remember to do that later, a more complex command is.

   ```shell
   git config --global alias.get-latest '!branch=$(git rev-parse --abbrev-ref HEAD) && git checkout master && git pull && git checkout $branch && git merge master --no-edit'